 With Big Sur views that can only be beaten if you’re a seagull, this cliff-topping restaurant rightfully makes it onto everyone’s bucket list.
 At Nepenthe, located on Highway 1 between Pfeiffer Canyon Bridge and Castro Canyon, the views stretch down the coast and the Santa Lucia Mountains plunge in fog-cloaked majesty to the deep blue Pacific.
 Take it in from a seat on the patio, a wide-open space that is the epitome of unfussiness (one of their Famous Ambrosiaburgers makes for the perfect accompaniment).
 Linger to also admire the main building, which was designed by a protégé of Frank Lloyd Wright’s, and hints at that master architect’s style of creating structures that are striking, yet at one with their environment.
 (More: Nepenthe)

 Welcome to Bixby Bridge, Big Sur’s version of the Golden Gate—a must-see road trip spot for many and probably the most Instagrammed feature along the Highway 1 coastline.
 And rightly so.
-Pull over at numerous turnouts to get amazing views, particularly from the bridge’s south end at sunset; from here, the mind reels at not only the natural beauty, but the engineering feat in front of you.
+Pull over only at legal turnouts to get amazing views.
+From the bridge’s south end at sunset, the mind reels at not only the natural beauty, but the engineering feat in front of you.
 One of the highest bridges of its kind in the world, the concrete span soars 260 feet above the bottom of a steep canyon.
 A staggering 45,000 sacks of cement had to be hauled up the framework during its construction—and this is in 1932, before advanced heavy machinery could help do the lifting.
 Today (as always), the bridge is a favorite attraction for photographers, from professionals to those in search of the ultimate depth-of-field selfie.
+Use proper pullouts for photo ops and respect private property.
+If the turnouts north of the bridge are full then drive a couple minutes more to the turnouts on the southern side.
 (More: Bixby Bridge)

 Julia Pfeiffer Burns State Park